-NSE is the youngest stock exchange of India which came into picture in the year 1992 and operates with a vision, “To continue to be a leader, establish a global presence, and facilitate the financial well-being of people.”
+NSE is one of the youngest stock exchanges of India which came into the picture in the year 1992 and operates with a vision, “To continue to be a leader, establish a global presence, and facilitate the financial well-being of people.”

 Mr. Vikram Limaye is MD & CEO of NSE.

 In 1992, for the very first time in India, NSE introduced the advanced electronic trading system which removed the paper-based settlement system from trading and offered an easy trading facility.

 One year later, in the year 1993, NSE was set up as a tax-paying company, which later on registered itself as a Stock Exchange under the Securities Contract Regulation Act.

 In the year 1995, National Securities Depository Limited (NSDL) was formed to provide depository services to the investors.

 NSDL allows investors and traders to securely hold and transfer their stocks electronically along with this, it also allows investors to hold and trade in as few as one share or one bond.